Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 The Short Version

-If you want to skip straight to the numbers:
+If you want the numbers first:

 ✔ 6–30 reps per set (research supports this full range when training close to fatigue)